 Rebecca by Daphne Du Maurier

 A downtrodden orphan thinks her life has changed for the better after meeting Maxim de Winter in the South of France in a whirlwind romance.
-But moving to Cornwall reveals unexpected a ghost from the past and a nemesis in the mysterious housekeeper, Mrs Danvers.
+But moving to Cornwall reveals an unexpected ghost from the past and a nemesis in the mysterious housekeeper, Mrs Danvers.
 What happened to the previous Mrs de Winter?
 An interesting book to analyse in Year 10 book clubs.

 The Grapes of Wrath by John Steinbeck